Skip to main content

 Michigan voters have the right to cast a ballot early and in person at an early voting site before Election Day.

-Early voting for city and special elections is done at the discretion of the cities/townships involved in those elections.
+Early voting for city elections and special elections is done at the discretion of the cities/townships involved in those elections.

 In November 2022, Michigan voters overwhelmingly approved a constitutional amendment that gives voters the right to vote early and in person at early voting sites before statewide and federal elections.
 Communities may also choose to provide early voting for local elections.